csuchico-csci551/AutomaticVectorization/README.md

 ## More Details:

-create a makefile with two targets mmvec - vectorized executable - compile flags: -march=core-avx2 -O2 -qopt-report=5 -qopt-report-phase=vec
+* create a makefile with two targets
+  * mmvec - vectorized executable - compile flags: **-march=core-avx2 -O2 -qopt-report=5 -qopt-report-phase=vec**
-mmnovec - non-vectorized executable - compile flags: -march=core-avx2 -O2 -no-vec
+  * mmnovec - non-vectorized executable - compile flags: **-march=core-avx2 -O2 -no-vec**
-there should only be one source file - vectorization is controlled with compiler options use the Input mode to test both the vectorized and non-vectorized versions and verify a correct result use the Random mode with n = 8192 for collecting run times to collect timing information instrument the code with a single call to getrusage for RUSAGE_SELF, and print: user CPU time convert timeval seconds plus microseconds to seconds eg. 1 second plus 1 microsecond = 1.000001 seconds system CPU time convert timeval seconds plus microseconds to seconds maximum resident set size make all runs on a lab machine in OCNL 244 - you can ssh in from jaguar to o244-nn where nn is the machine number run each executable three times and report the sum of user and system time for all three executions, and the max resident set size create a report.pdf with the following theoretical maximum speedup due to vectorization and your reasoning table of actual times on three runs each for mmvec and mmnovec using n=8192, report user time, system time, and the sum speedup (use minimum sum of user and system time) where speedup = mmnovec-time/mmvec-time maximum resident set size discussion of your implementation and results, compiler options used and why, and especially why you may not have achieved the theoretical max speedup
+* there should only be one source file - vectorization is controlled with compiler options
+* use the Input mode to test both the vectorized and non-vectorized versions and verify a correct result
+* use the Random mode with n = 8192 for collecting run times
+* to collect timing information
+  * instrument the code with a single call to getrusage for RUSAGE_SELF, and print:
+    * user CPU time
+      convert timeval seconds plus microseconds to seconds eg. 1 second plus 1 microsecond = 1.000001 seconds
+    * system CPU time
+      convert timeval seconds plus microseconds to seconds
+    * maximum resident set size
+  * run each executable three times and report the sum of user and system time for all three executions, and the max resident set size
+* create a report.pdf with the following
+  * theoretical maximum speedup due to vectorization and your reasoning
+  * table of actual times on three runs each for mmvec and mmnovec using n=8192, report user time, system time, and the sum
+  * speedup (use minimum sum of user and system time) where speedup = mmnovec-time/mmvec-time
+  * maximum resident set size
+  * discussion of your implementation and results, compiler options used and why, and especially why you may not have achieved the theoretical max speedup

-Additional Requirements:
+## Additional Requirements:

-do not use any OpenMP pragmas
+* **do not use any OpenMP or RAJA pragmas**
-do some functional decomposition - do not code everything in main() vectorize whatever you can use the novector pragma on all loops not being vectorized for a cleaner report document your source - see Programming Assignment Expectations verify that your implementation produces a correct result, both the vectorized and non-vectorized versions your code must compile without errors or warnings - use -Wall -W -Werror in your makefile Turn-in Procedure add your results to the class spreadsheet - report minimum times create a tarball with mm.c, makefile, optimization report, and report,pdf (and nothing else) name your file with your last name, first initial, program number, as in challinger-j-p1.tar.gz submit the compressed archive file in Bb Learn failure to follow turn-in directions will result in a grade deduction
+* do some functional decomposition - do not code everything in main()
+* vectorize whatever you can
+* use the novector pragma on all loops not being vectorized for a cleaner report
+* document your source
+* verify that your implementation produces a correct result, both the vectorized and non-vectorized versions
+* your code must compile without errors or warnings - use -Wall -W -Werror in your makefile

+## Turn-in Procedure
+* create a **tar.gz** file with your mm.c, makefile, optimization report, and report,pdf (and nothing else)
+* submit the compressed archive file in Tyson's Turnin System
+* failure to follow turn-in directions will result in a grade deduction